uboat.net

 Cargo7700 tons of general cargo, including bombs, dynamite, food, lumber and road-building machinery

-History Laid down as Haddix, completed as Afoundria
+History Laid down as Haddix, completed in November 1919 as Afoundria for US Shipping Board (USSB), Philadelphia.

-The master William Arthur Sillars died on his next ship, the La Salle, which was sunk by U-159 (Witte) on 7 Nov, 1942.
+The master William Arthur Sillars died when his next ship, the La Salle, was sunk by U-159 (Witte) on 7 Nov 1942.

 If you can help us with any additional information on this vessel then please contact us.